 • Highlights: the numerous illustrations, the concise practical guides, and the emergency section

-• Quality assurance: The website was developed in accordance with the Hodge Sandvik criteria and is listed on the KitMédical website, which features high-quality websites.
+• Quality Assurance: The website was developed in accordance with the Hodge Sandvik criteria and is listed on the KitMédical website, which features high-quality websites.
 Regular updates are planned.

 • Poster: Download